aliciaguerra/JavaScriptAJAX/README.md

 between pages instead of navigating between page states - may be desirable, but if fine-grained tracking of page state is required, then a pre-HTML5 workaround was to use invisible iframes to trigger changes in the browser's history.
 A workaround implemented by AJAX techniques is to change the URL fragment identifier (the part of a URL after the "#") when an AJAX-enabled page is accessed and monitor it for changes.
+HTML5 provides an extensive API standard for working with the browser's history engine.
+- Dynamic web page updates also make it difficult to bookmark and return to a particular state of the application.
+Solutions to this problem exist, many of which use the URL fragment identifier.
+The solution provided by HTML5 for the above problem also applies to this.